NOAA-EMC/godas/src/mom6-tools.plot/README.md

 0-1.
-This directory contains python plotting scripts based on mom6-tools.
-Local cartopy shapefiles are needed in user's own /home/First.LastNames/.local directory.
+This directory contains python plotting scripts based on mom6-tools with local cartopy shapefiles in /scratch2/NCEPDEV/marineda/common/cartopy.

-If /home/First.LastNames/.local/share/cartopy/shapefiles/natural_earth/physical directory does not exist, create one.

-mkdir -p /home/First.LastNames/.local/share/cartopy/shapefiles/natural_earth/physical

-cp /home/Jong.Kim/.local/share/cartopy/shapefiles/natural_earth/physical/* /home/First.LastNames/.local/share/cartopy/shapefiles/natural_earth/physical/*

 0-2.
 Python scripts require two input arguments: grid and data file names.
 Multiple data files can be used with wildcard (*).
 Examples are: